Full details of our opening and support hours during the festive period

 - Our solution includes Rapid Restore which is designed to enable your system recover from an attack such as ransomware by restoring only the files that been changed since the last back up.

-(Caveat: This doesn’t remove the need for antivirus software such as Sophos Intercept X which limits the damage in the first place by kicking in as soon as any device has been compromised thus preventing the virus cascading through your network.)
+(Caveat: This doesn’t remove the need for antivirus software such as Windows Defender ATP which limits the damage in the first place by kicking in as soon as any device has been compromised thus preventing the virus cascading through your network.)

 You can rationalise your server backup protocols whilst provisioning for Disaster Recovery